python/typing/docs/spec/glossary.rst

       other :ref:`tuple <tuples>` types).

    gradual type
-      Types in the Python type system are "gradual types".
+      Types in the Python type system are "gradual".
 A gradual type may be a :term:`fully static type`, or it may be :ref:`Any`, or a type that contains ``Any`` or another :term:`gradual form`.
 A gradual type does not necessarily represent a single set of possible runtime values; instead it can represent a set of possible static types (a set of possible sets of